SkillSurf/art_of_aicd/content/03-analog-ic-flow.md

   </a>
 </p>

-From now on, we will guide you through these topics to get a more fundamental and overall idea about Analog Intergrated Circuit Design flow.
+From now on, we will guide you through these topics to get a more fundamental and overall idea about Analog Integrated Circuit Design flow.
+This section is divided into three sub-sections.
+The first subsection provides a quick glimpse into the CMOS analog flow, followed by a description of OSIC- tools used in this field in subsection two.
+The third section is dedicated to providing a detailed guide for setting up your environment for future work.